 Interest Paid: You are only obligated to pay interest on the money you have withdrawn, not on the entire agreed-upon amount.

 Draw Period and Repayment: A HELOC allows for a 10-year draw period, during which time the borrower can choose to make interest-only payments or to regularly pay off the balance without penalty.
 Any balance not paid by the end of the agreement can be refinanced into another HELOC or subjected to regular installment payments.

 Meanwhile, the Home Equity Loan has a fixed rate, which will not change for the duration of the loan.
 You may sign on for terms of 5, 10, 15 or 20 years.

 Understand the Upside and Downside

 As was mentioned, you’re not going to find a loan with a lower interest rate than an HEL or HELOC.
-You should also keep in mind that they can be tax deductible.
+You should also keep in mind that they can be tax deductible1 - please contact your tax advisor.
 They are not without risks, however.
 Not making timely payments will damage your credit score and defaulting on such a loan arrangement could cause you to lose your home.
 Always be sure you know the full picture before committing to any loan.

 1. Home Equity: APR is Annual Percentage Rate.
 Loans Subject to approval.
 Combined Loan-to-Value (CLTV) cannot exceed 80% of your home’s value.
 Additional terms, conditions, and restrictions may apply.
 Amplify Membership and Property Insurance required.